 Communication costs associated with promoting projects selected, results and outcomes achieved

-The CCWG is not making any specific recommendations about the appropriate level of overhead for the distribution of funds at this time, but stresses the importance of minimizing the overhead costs to the extent possible.
+The CCWG is not making any specific recommendations about the appropriate level of overhead for the distribution of funds at this time, but stresses the importance of taking a prudent approach and minimizing the overhead costs to the extent possible.
 The CCWG will instead focus its recommendations on high-level principles.

 The CCWG notes that any overhead or administrative costs that result from the development or administration of the mechanism will be disbursed from the auction proceeds, and not from ICANN org’s general operating budget.
 While understanding that overhead is an essential part of the running the mechanism, the CCWG encourages ICANN org and any partnering organizations to design a cost-effective model that ensures an appropriate proportion of the funds are available for distribution as grants.